 Scams like these rely on the emotional reaction someone has on receiving news of a big lottery win.
 The idea of landing a huge sum of money – or losing out on it by not acting – is sometimes enough to encourage a person to respond to the scammer’s instructions without thinking.
-Lottery scams are becoming more advanced, and it is becoming increasingly difficult to identify a scam email at first glance.
+Lottery scams are becoming more sophisticated, and it is becoming increasingly difficult to identify a scam email at first glance.
 For this reason, if you receive a communication from any lottery – even if it is a lottery you have entered – treat it with caution.

 In some cases, you might not even be aware that you have been the victim of a scam.
 ‘Phishing’ emails include a link or attachment that either infects your machine with malware or directs you to a site designed to steal your personal information.
 In both cases, you might not even know that anything is amiss, as the malware can operate in the background or even lay dormant on your machine until activated by the scammer.

-A healthy dose of scepticism is the best way of combatting scams like these.
+A healthy dose of skepticism is the best way of combatting scams like these.
 Always check the email address from which an email has been sent, and be careful with any links included, as the text in the link can differ from the actual destination address.
 If you’re still not sure if a communication you have received is genuine, contact the relevant state lottery for advice before doing anything else.
 Only ever follow links or open attachments to emails that you know without any doubt are from a genuine source.

 Common Types of Lottery Scams